jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 We can access to `JkEngineBehavior` by `JkTestProcessor#getEngineBehavior()`.
 From there we can

   * Select output dir of the test report
-  * Change how test progress are displayed
+  * Change how test progress is displayed
   * Modify how _JUnitPlatform_ will behave by accessing directly to the _JunitPlatform_ API

 ### `JkTestSelection`